-- S and T are identical types. - T is the Any type. - S is the Undefined type. - S is the Null type and T is not the Undefined type. - S is an enum type and T is the primitive type Number. - S is a string literal type and T is the primitive type String. - S and T are type parameters, and S is directly or indirectly constrained to T. - S' and T are object types and, for each member M in T, one of the following is true: - M is a property and S' contains a property N where - M and N have the same name, - the type of N is a subtype of that of M, - M and N are both public, or M and N are both private and originate in the same declaration, and - if M is a required property, N is also a required property. - M is an optional property and S' contains no property of the same name as M. - M is a non-specialized call or construct signature and S' contains a call or construct signature N where, when M and N are instantiated using type Any as the type argument for all type parameters declared by M and N (if any), - the signatures are of the same kind (call or construct), - M has a rest parameter or the number of non-optional parameters in N is less than or equal to the total number of parameters in M, - for parameter positions that are present in both signatures, each parameter type in N is a subtype or supertype of the corresponding parameter type in M, and - the result type of M is Void, or the result type of N is a subtype of that of M. - M is a string index signature of type U and S' contains a string index signature of a type that is a subtype of U. - M is a numeric index signature of type U and S' contains a string or numeric index signature of a type that is a subtype of U.
+- S and T are identical types. - T is the Any type. - S is the Undefined type. - S is the Null type and T is not the Undefined type. - S is an enum type and T is the primitive type Number. - S is a string literal type and T is the primitive type String. - S and T are type parameters, and S is directly or indirectly constrained to T. - S' and T are object types and, for each member M in T, one of the following is true: - M is a property and S' contains a property N where - M and N have the same name, - the type of N is a subtype of that of M, - if M is a required property, N is also a required property, and - M and N are both public, M and N are both private and originate in the same declaration, M and N are both protected and originate in the same declaration, or M is protected and N is declared in a class derived from the class in which M is declared. - M is an optional property and S' contains no property of the same name as M. - M is a non-specialized call or construct signature and S' contains a call or construct signature N where, when M and N are instantiated using type Any as the type argument for all type parameters declared by M and N (if any), - the signatures are of the same kind (call or construct), - M has a rest parameter or the number of non-optional parameters in N is less than or equal to the total number of parameters in M, - for parameter positions that are present in both signatures, each parameter type in N is a subtype or supertype of the corresponding parameter type in M, and - the result type of M is Void, or the result type of N is a subtype of that of M. - M is a string index signature of type U and S' contains a string index signature of a type that is a subtype of U.

+• M is a numeric index signature of type U and S' contains a string or numeric index signature of a type that is a subtype of U.